TascoGitGud/IT-Helpdesk-Operational-Performance-and-SLA-Optimization/README.md

 ✔️ **SLA Compliance Bottlenecks:** Which support queues are experiencing the worst SLA non-compliance issues, and where are systemic delays occurring?

 ✔️ **Ticket Classification Impact:** Do Incident or Request tickets demand longer resolution intervals, and which ticket categories are driving the highest workloads?

-✔️ **Geographic Dispersion:** Which operating countries display critical resolution lag and require immediate operational adjustment?

-✔️ **Temporal Influx Patterns:** Are ticket spikes concentrated on specific days of the week or specific historical calendar months?

 This project unifies disjointed flat-file data into a centralized, interactive analytics solution.
 By uncovering granular performance metrics, it empowers management to execute data-backed capacity scheduling, reorganize staff distribution, and systematically drive down service delivery failures.